Basal ganglia dysfunction is a problem with the deep brain structures that help start and control movement.

 Call your provider if you have any abnormal or involuntary movements, falls without known reason, or if you or others notice that you are shaky or slow.

 Jankovic J. Parkinson disease and other movement disorders.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 96.

 Melnick ME.
 Basal ganglia disorders.
 In: Umphred DA, Burton GU, Lazaro RT, Roller ML, eds.
 Umphred's Neurological Renabilitation.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 20.
+St Louis, MO: Elsevier Mosby; 2013:chap 20.